thegetty/quire-docs/content/resources/github.md

   - /documentation/github/
 ---

 [GitHub](https://github.com) is a project management platform centered around git-based version control.
 While it was originally developed as a useful tool for developers, it is now used by artists, writers, and other non-tech professionals.
-In fact, Getty uses GitHub to manage all of its publications, as well as Quire itself.
+In fact, Getty uses GitHub to manage all of its publications as well as Quire itself.
 We strongly recommend using GitHub as a tool for managing your Quire projects (whether collaborating or working solo).

 **Here are some of GitHub's main advantages:**